• Skip to primary navigation

 Cranberry orange muffin ingredients.
 A large clear bowl with cranberries next to a bowl with flour, almond flour, eggs, yogurt, milk, butter, coconut oil, navel oranges, extracts, baking powder, salt, and sugar.

-• Butter + Unrefined Coconut Oil: The combination of both butter and unrefined coconut oil is what gives these muffins a rich buttery taste and soft crumb.
-You can use all butter or all coconut, but the results may slightly vary in texture and flavor.
+• Unsalted Butter and Refined Coconut Oil: Using both butter and refined coconut oil is the secret to these muffins' rich, buttery taste and wonderfully soft texture.
+While you can use all butter or all coconut oil, doing so might result in slight differences in the final texture and flavor.

-• Orange Zest + Orange Juice: You will need the zest from two large navel oranges and freshly squeezed orange juice.
+• Orange Zest and Orange Juice: You'll need the zest from two large navel oranges and freshly squeezed orange juice.

-• Cranberries: You can use fresh or frozen, but if you’re using frozen cranberries do not thaw them.
-Keep them in the freezer bag until ready to use.
+• Cranberries: You can use fresh or frozen cranberries in this recipe.
+If you're using frozen, do not thaw them; keep them in the freezer until you're ready to add them.

-1. Combine dry ingredients.
-In a large bowl, whisk together the dry ingredients.
-Set the bowl aside.
+• Step 1: Combine Dry Ingredients: In a large bowl, whisk together all dry ingredients.

-4. Combine the wet mixture and dry ingredients.
-Make a well in the middle of the flour mixture and pour in the wet ingredients.
-Using a rubber spatula, stir just until little. to no streaks of flour remain.
-Be careful not to over-mix, 15-20 full stirs should work.
+• Step 4: Combine Wet and Dry Mixtures: Create a well in the center of the dry ingredients and pour in the wet mixture.
+Using a rubber spatula, stir just until no streaks of flour remain, being careful not to overmix.

 Three cranberries orange muffins with one muffin liner pulled down exposing the muffin.